drshahizan/data-analytics/materials/glossary.md

 - Analytical thinking: The process of identifying and defining a problem, then solving it by using data in an organized, step-by-step manner
 - Attribute: A characteristic or quality of data used to label a column in a table

+## B
+- Business task: The question or problem data analysis resolves for a business

 ## C
 - Context: The condition in which something exists or happens